All students with a passion for music can find their niche at Union.

 Historic Memorial Chapel is used for orchestra rehearsals, and large choral and orchestral performances.
 The chapel is the site of Union's renowned year-long Chamber Music Concert Series, free to students.

 Students of music also will find enriching learning opportunities beyond campus.
-The Union winter break mini-term on the Indonesia island of Bali features, among other things, daily group instruction with master performers in gamelan (Balinese orchestra of gongs and xylophones).
+The Union winter break mini-term on the Indonesian island of Bali features, among other things, daily group instruction with master performers in gamelan (Balinese orchestra of gongs and xylophones).

 Graduates of our program have gone on to study at some of the nation’s leading music schools and secured jobs in the field as performers, conductors, composers, lyricists and educators.